 The majority of agricultural activities take the form of commercial dry-land farming which is mainly concentrated in the extreme southern parts of the municipality.
-There are also notable areas of commercial agriculture in the central parts of the areas immediately north and south of the N4 between Kroondal and the eastern boundary of the municipality, as well as in the north-western parts along the foothills of the Magaliesberg mountain range in the vicinity of Boschoek.
+There are also notable areas of commercial agriculture in the central parts immediately north and south of the N4 between Kroondal and the eastern boundary of the municipality, as well as in the north-western parts along the foothills of the Magaliesberg mountain range in the vicinity of Boschoek.
 Agricultural activities in the central and north eastern parts of the municipality are very limited.

 The occurrence of irrigated agriculture is mainly based in the extreme south eastern parts of the municipality as well as in the areas south and south west of Kroondal.
-The occurrence of cultivated small holdings is extensive in the central parts of the municipality south and south east of the Kroondal node.
+The occurrence of cultivated small holdings is extensive in the central parts of the municipality, especially around the Kroondal node.

-From a climatic perspective, the municipal area is marginal for dry land cultivation with the mean annual rainfall in the central and southern parts between 600mm and 800mm and between 400mm and 600mm in the northern parts.
+From a climatic perspective, the municipal area is marginal for dry land cultivation with the mean annual rainfall in the central and southern parts being between 600mm and 800mm and between 400mm and 600mm in the northern parts.
 In addition, high evaporation rates, especially in summer, mean that any drought period in the growing season can easily lead to moisture stress for crops.

 The main source of income derived from agricultural products in the Rustenburg area is from animals (46.6%), field crops (25.1%) and animal products (23.9%).
-Within the North West provincial context, the income from animal products in the Rustenburg area is the most prominent in the North-West province accounting for 22.2% of total income derived from this source within the province.
+The income from animal products in the Rustenburg area is the most prominent of all municipalities in North-West Province accounting for 22.2% of total income derived from this source within the province.
 In the case of animals, horticulture and field crops, the extent of production in the Rustenburg area represents 12.1%, 5.0%, and 4.8% of the provincial total respectively.